webplatform/docs/tutorials/mobile_viewport/index.md

 Be careful, though, when presenting a much different landscape interface.
-Changes to column layout may disorient users who expect much the same layout as in portrait ortientation.
+Changes to column layout may disorient users who expect much the same layout as in portrait orientation.

 JavaScript can respond similarly to '''orientationchange''' events that fire on the window, checking the state of the '''window.orientation'''